paper-toaster/osu-wiki/wiki/History_of_osu!/2016/en.md

 ## October

-The GMT (Global Moderation Team) began taking applications for the first in its history on 15 October 2016.
-Previously, members of the GMT would be inducted by process of nomination or recommendation by other GMT members.
-However, due to a recent increase in demand for more GMT members, the team decided that it would need to reach out to the community more:
+**The GMT (Global Moderation Team) began taking applications for the first in its history on 15 October 2016.** Previously, members of the GMT would be inducted via process of nomination or recommendation by other GMT members.
+However, due to a recent increase in demand for more members, the team decided that it would need to reach out to the community more:

 > Over the past few months, we've been trying to get more in touch with the community as a whole.
 As a part of these efforts, we are now accepting applications from anyone who wishes to join the Global Moderation Team.
 >